Atomic theory

 c=\frac{n}{V}

-where n is the number of moles of the solute and V is the volume of the solvent.
-V is usually expressed in units of L, dm3 or cm3, which means that the molar concentration, c, has units of mol L-1, mol dm-3 or mol cm-3, respectively, even though the SI unit for c is mol m-3.
+V is usually expressed in units of L, dm3 or cm3, which means that the molar concentration, c, has units of mol L-1, mol dm-3, or mol cm-3, respectively, even though the SI unit for c is mol m-3.
 As the units mol L-1 and mol dm-3 are equivalent and most commonly used, they are given the symbol M, which is called molar (not to be confused with molar mass, M).
 For example,

 Q: How many moles of NaCl are there in 250.0 mL of a 0.100 M sodium chloride solution?